bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 Courses - coding/professional.
 Chess - proper study.
 More time in nature - Claire wants to be outside more.
+Jackory, stove and bits!!!
+See the milky way.
+More adventures!

 > It's a funny time to be alive (Lewis Grint 2023)